gabfr/nyc-taxi-challenge/README.md

 # NYC Taxi Challenge

-This project aims to answer a few specific questions regarding the NYC Taxi Trips Dataset with the objective of analysing the taxi's performances and improve its through logistic reorganization and service improvement.
+This project aims to answer a few specific questions regarding the NYC Taxi Trips Dataset with the objective of analysing the taxi's performances and improve it through logistic reorganization and service improvement.

 The key questions we'll answer here are: